Kalenzhu/angular6-contact-book/README.md

 Browse your REST API at http://localhost:3000/explorer
 ```

-To run Loopback server just surf to
+To run Loopback server just copy-paste below URL in your browser
 ```
 http://localhost:3000/
 ```

 > But you won't be able to see anything as we are runnig development mode and there are angular static files as of now which loopback can serve.

-To run Loopback API explorer just surf to
+To run Loopback API explorer just copy-paste below URL in your browser
 ```
 http://localhost:3000/explorer
 ```